InfraLore/make_for_devops/chapters/11-make_and_ci_cd.md

 ### Pattern 1: Same Targets Everywhere

-The foundational pattern is identical target names:
+The foundational pattern is identical target names:\footnote{Script delegation pattern---see Chapter 21 for how this aids learning.}

 ```makefile
 .DEFAULT_GOAL := help